Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/infra/deployment/dp-pipelines/debugging/README.md

 ## Update records in datasets

 To be able to update records in `dataset-shift-history-totals` dataset supporting pipeline `pipeline-shift-history-totals-load-manual` was developed.
-Using this pipeline might be helpful to be able to test total counter functionality from the scretch, as this pipeline would reset sum for previous shifts per machine.
+Using this pipeline might be helpful to be able to test total counter functionality from scratch, as this pipeline would reset sum for previous shifts per machine.
 The pipeline uses [shift-history-reset file](../../../../test/data/total-counter-samples/shift-history-reset.json) to describe sum for which machine id will be reset.

 ### dataset-shift-history-totals pipeline usage